Amendor47/Studying-coach/README.md

 - Optional AnythingLLM integration: set `LLM_PROVIDER=anythingllm` and point `ANYTHINGLLM_BASE` to a running instance to use its `/v1/chat/completions` API instead of OpenAI.
+- Configurable local LLM support: choose a provider via `SC_PROFILE` and a matching `settings-<profile>.yaml` file.
+A sample `settings-local.yaml` is provided and the `/api/health/llm` endpoint reports availability.
 - Optional local semantic search feeding AI context (`services/rag.py`).
 - Optional web enrichment: DuckDuckGo search + scraping with caching (`services/webfetch.py`) and UI button to add results as new fiches.